soulspace-org/overarch/doc/usage.md

 A state machine view is used to show the different states a component can be in.
 It also shows the transitions between these states based on the input events, the component receives.

-### Class Views
+### Code Views
-A class view is used to show the design of parts of the software.
+A code view is used to show the design of parts of the software.
 You can use it e.g. to model a domain and to communicate the model with domain experts.

 ## Conceptual Views
 Overarch also supports conceptual views as part of the documentation of the